kensanata/spellcasters/Qunu.md

 they – and anybody close to them – can see your face, hear your voice.
 They know who did it.

-**...** (4)

-**Magic kingdom** (5) enchants an entire region and allows you to create illusions with semi-autonomous behaviour for two miles around
-you: a forest full of grasping roots, a candy land, whatever you want.
-The limitations on illusions continue to apply, however.
-Anybody touching an illusion may save vs. spells in order to see through the illusion.
-That is why the easiest illusions to maintain are scary illusions or unreachable ones, of course.
-An illusion attacks like the caster but always has an AC of 9.

 **Curse the land** (5) enchants an entire region and places a curse on it, for example eternal slumber or permanent winter.
 The pronouncement of the curse must be followed by a feasible way to undo it and this